I am a Boston, MA portrait and event photographer who hardly gets his own photo taken by others.

 - While in Korea, I also learned about Linux as an operating system from another sergeant who build his own PC from scratch.
 I decided I wanted to build my own computer, buying every component from the Korean economy while the Packard Bell gathered dust.
 That dollar-to-won exchange rate was wonderful.

 - My first heavy-metal concert was at Sneakers, in Salisbury, MA.
 Ugly Kid Joe opening for Scatterbrain.
+This is not, at all, an answer to any existing security-question.

 - I do not drink alcohol.
 Well, not much, anyway.
 It’s incredibly rare.